-- 90% of people living with HIV infection diagnosed
+- 95% of people living with HIV infection diagnosed

-- 97% of people diagnosed receiving treatment
+- 98% of people diagnosed receiving treatment

 - 97% of people receiving treatment being virally suppressed.

-Why this initiative is important
+Why is this initiative important?

-What are the challenges
+What are the challenges?

 For many Londoners HIV remains a stigmatising condition that negatively impacts on quality of life.
 Late and undiagnosed infection rates in London remain unacceptably high (34 per cent and 10 per cent respectively) and with considerable geographical variability across the city.
-Prevalence varies by ethnicity and by place of residence with disproportionately high rates amongst black and ethnic minority (BAME) communities in poorer areas of the city.
+Prevalence varies by ethnicity and by place of residence, with disproportionately high rates among black and ethnic minority (BAME) communities in poorer areas of the city.

-What is involved in the initiative
+What is involved in the initiative?

 - Continue work to exceed the UN’s 90:90:90 HIV targets (90 per cent of people living with HIV knowing their status, 90 per cent of people with diagnosed HIV on treatment, 90 per cent of people on treatment with suppressed viral loads)